nicsure/TD-H3-Engineering/README.md

 # TA3782F
 Most of the components in this radio are well known off the shelf stuff.
 However this TA3782F MCU is not and there is practically no documentation for it.
 I initially believed this to be some MCU utilizing an Arm Cortex-M4 core, but now I'm almost convinced this is not the case.
-I'm leaning toward some kind of Intel 8051 MCU architecture as this is providing some meaningful disassembly in IDA Pro.
+I'm leaning toward some kind of Intel 8051 MCU architecture such as the AT89S51, P89V51RD2 or W78E052DDG etc..
+This is providing some meaningful disassembly in IDA Pro.

 Here's a typical snippet of disassembly of the firmware image assuming Intel 8051 code architecture